markjfisher/http-simple/README.md

 This endpoint will also return num letters from the alphabet, using chunked resources, returning each block up to 10 chars at a time, with a 100 ms delay between each chunk.
 The result is a plain text resource.

+### /quotes/random

+Fetches quotations from api.quotable.io, then returns it word by word with 200ms pause between each word.